 - Say Yeah, Nah to straws

 When you use a straw you tend to take in lots more air that drinking normally out of a cup so it’s not recommended.
-I stuck to this religously after surgery for about the first year and gave myself a huge fright the first time after surgery when I realised I was inadvertently using one.
-I will occassionally use one now but it usually just leads to lots of little burps so it’s not much fun I have to say.
+I stuck to this religiously after surgery for about the first year and gave myself a huge fright the first time after surgery when I realised I was inadvertently using one.
+I will occasionally use one now but it usually just leads to lots of little burps so it’s not much fun I have to say.

 - Focus your eating on protein